 - Test children with a home water test kit, such as the First Warning Drink Water Test Kit, on two glasses of water.

 Then What Will Happen Next?

 The more steadily, the stronger!
 When water passes into a filter, the longer it takes, the better it is.
 Water quickly slips through filters, but larger gunk gets stuck, like mud.

 Typically the filters are finer and finer such that they can capture something that was previously overlooked.
 Enabled charcoal can be close to the end of the waterway since it uses an electrical charge to collect particles that are too small to see.

 Learn about the cycle of water

-A home-made water filter is a basic job kid enjoy.
-The project not only lets children learn about the water cycle, but it is also a hands-on experiment that can fascinate them by common materials contained in or outside the home.
+A homemade water filter is basic job kids enjoy.
+The project not only lets children learn about the water cycle, but it is also a hands-on experiment that can fascinate them with common materials contained in or outside the home.

 The Earth filters water naturally when it is absorbed in the soil.
-As part of the penetration process, the natural soil in the soil leaves, insects and other debris from the water.
-Unfortunately, freshwater can be polluted and unhealthy to drink due to pollutants such as paddling goods, household pesticides and fertilizers.
+As part of the penetration process, the natural soil in soil leaves, insects, and other debris from the water.
+Unfortunately, freshwater can be polluted and unhealthy to drink due to pollutants such as paddling goods, household pesticides, and fertilizers.

 It will take approximately one hour to create a homemade water filter.
 The water filter testing will take between an hour to several hours depending on the intensity at which the water drips.